 I am available for discussion with parents and would always contact them if something comes up in the counselling sessions that I feel they have a right or a need to know.
 I make it clear to children and young people that I would need to break confidentiality if I have a serious concern for their health or safety.
 Parents and carers may join in with sessions at any point during the course of therapy if that seems appropriate or helpful, and this is something that can be discussed with the child, young person and

 I have an up-to-date CRB certificate.
 I have a 'Child Safeguarding Policy' and 'Child Protection Policy' for my private practice.

-The clinical psychologist Daniel A. Hughes has spent most of his career working with therapists and professionals, as well as parents, who care for and support the most vulnerable children in society.
+In my practice I draw on the PACE therapeutic approach to counselling children and young people, developed by the clinical psychologist Daniel A. Hughes.
+Hughes has spent most of his career working with therapists and professionals, as well as parents, who care for and support the most vulnerable children in society.

-Hughes developed a therapeutic approach that he has called PACE, which offers four essential qualities of relationship that strengthen children’s sense of self, resilience, positivity and self-belief, and the ability to regulate emotions.
+PACE offers four essential qualities of relationship that strengthen children’s sense of self, resilience, positivity and self-belief, and the ability to regulate emotions:

 Playfulness: Reciprocal enjoyment helps children to regulate positive affective states.
 Children who have experienced trauma, however small, or serious, can have difficulty managing emotional states, can plunge into despair, or have difficulty managing the arousal that accompanies fun and laughter.
 Taking turns, winning or losing in a game, in the safe and boundaried environment of the therapy room convey a sense of positivity, and hope for the future.